-By having access to numerous life insurance carriers, we can assist you with finding one that is more apt to work with those who have emphysema and / or other conditions.
+By having access to numerous life insurance carriers, we can assist you in finding one that is more apt to work with those who have emphysema and/or other conditions.
 Many people may not realize that, even if submitting an identical application to more than one insurer, the answer could come back different regarding qualifying, as well as about the premium rate.

 Working with a company that can find the best company more quickly can help you with saving a lot of time – as well as frustration – throughout the process of finding and qualifying for life insurance coverage.

 How Having Emphysema Can Effect Your Life Insurance Application

-Emphysema is a condition that affect the lungs.
+Emphysema is a condition that affects the lungs.
 While all people that have this condition may be different, emphysema will typically create damage in the lungs by creating small pockets where air can become trapped.
 Because of this, it can be difficult to blow air out forcefully – and, the more air that becomes trapped, the worse the affected person’s breathing function can become.

 In obtaining a better view of just how a person is affected with emphysema, medical professionals will oftentimes turn to pulmonary function testing or PFT.
 This type of testing can assist doctors with following the lung capacity in an individual.